 But, in a cultural conflict logic is as relevant as the difference between Ohioans and Michiganders warring over the Toledo Strip; it only matters on which side you were born.
 Republican’s ethical “get out of jail free” card was played by pointing at Democratic support for Clinton.
 They branded Democrats “hypocrites” for disliking a president with a poor moral code because they voted for a president with a poor moral code.

 Republicans did make that claim.
-Which would be fine except that they threw those values out the window as soon as they contradicted their candidate who would ostensibly….correct the economy, appropriate funds, establish foreign….you get the point.
+Which would be fine except they threw those values out the window as soon as they contradicted their candidate who would ostensibly….correct the economy, appropriate funds, establish foreign….you get the point.

 So where does that leave us today?
 Should I even ask the question: “What are Republicans going to do to the next Democratic president (there will be one someday)?”